ill-cam/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

+The median value in the new dataset is 10,766 steps.

-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+**Do these values differ from the estimates from the first part of the assignment?
+What is the impact of imputing missing data on the estimates of the total daily number of steps?**

 The mean value for total steps taken per day is the same for both datasets.
 The main difference is in the total value of steps across all days.